tkareine/VCardImport/README.md

 There may be multiple sources for remote vCards.
 The app attempts to download vCard files from all of them.
 You can disable individual sources from importing, too.

+*NOTE:* Use the app to import contacts only from sources you trust.
+The app is designed to import all contacts from the sources you specify.
+You should make a backup of your contacts before use.

 ## Contact importing algorithm